-(Reference: Rules in subsections 38a-480-5 (e) below.)
+(Reference: Rules in subsections 38a-480-5 (e) of the Regulations of Connecticut State Agencies.)

 (6) Facility of Payment.

 A payment made under another Plan may include an amount which should have been paid under This Plan.
 If it does, (The XYZ Company) may pay that amount to the organization which made that payment.
 That amount will then be treated as though it were a benefit paid under This Plan.
 (The XYZ Company) will not have to pay that amount again.
 The term "payment made" includes providing benefits in the form of services, in which case "payment made" means the reasonable cash value of the benefits provided in the form of services.